zengh5/SCI_DTCWT/README.md

 usage：
     Run Figx.m to reproduce corresponding results in our paper.
 The code has been verified on Matlab 2015a, Windows 10  64bit
 # History
 According to the suggestion of M. Goljan, we rewrite some used functions for speed.
-The updated version denC2D_fast() should give exactly the same result as denC2D_dwt().
+The updated version denC2D_fast() (only for dwtmode('symw'))should give exactly the same result as denC2D_dwt() .
 April 9th, 2020, at Binghamton University, SUNY.

 ## Disclaimer notice ##
     We public this code solely for the convenience of researchers to reproduce our idea accurately and rapidly.
 Hence, it is for academic use only.